How to Block Listening Devices on Cell Phones

 Anti-spyware Tools

-Step 9: Use a Microphone Blocker
+Step 4: Use a Physical Microphone Blocker

 Disable the Microphone